ahmnouira/user-management-app/README.md

 5. `firebase deploy` to deploy the application

-This application is available at `https://linuxtest-b6316.web.app/`.
+This application is available at <a href="https://linuxtest-b6316.web.app/" target="_blank">.